-I'm Phil Ruttens.
-Every time I walk into a new company, it's the same gap: great product, capable team, no repeatable engine to fill the pipeline.
+I'm Phil Ruttens — a fractional CMO, not another slide-deck consultant.
+Every time I walk into a founder-led company, it's the same gap: great product, capable team, but the pipeline runs through one person.
 I've fixed it in SaaS start-ups, industrial SMEs, and PE-backed scale-ups across five countries.

 Senior-only.
 No juniors, no account managers.
 I do the work.

-I started in strategy consulting — Accenture, EY.
-Big clients, good frameworks, and an uncomfortable truth: most strategy work never makes it to execution.
-The gap between "here's the plan" and "here's a pipeline that fills itself" was where most companies bled.
-I started moving towards the execution side.
+I started in strategy consulting — Accenture, then EY.
+Big clients, sharp frameworks, and one uncomfortable truth: most strategy never survives contact with execution.
+The gap between "here's the plan" and "here's a pipeline that fills itself" was where companies quietly bled.
+So I moved toward the doing.

 Start with the free Pipeline Scan — 2 minutes, on-screen diagnosis, no call required.
 Then we'll know if it makes sense to talk.